-2017 (Columbus): Finlay has made eight appearances (five starts) this season, seven coming at right midfield and one as an attacking midfielder, and has scored one goal.
+2017 (Columbus): Finlay has made 14 appearances (10 starts) this season; 12 as a right midfield, one as a right wingback and one as a right midfielder; and has registered one goal and one assist.
 He made his season debut as a starter in the Opening Match against the Chicago Fire, scoring one goal (March 4).
 The midfielder started in a road contest against Houston (March 11).
 Finlay came on as a substitute in a road contest against D.C.
-(March 18), started in a home contest against Portland (March 25), at home against Orlando City SC (April 1) and on the road at Chicago Fire (April 8).
-He came on as a substitute against Toronto FC (April 15) and at New York Red Bulls (April 22).
+(March 18), started in a home contest against Portland (March 25), at home against Orlando City SC (April 1) and on the road against the Chicago Fire (April 8).
+He came on as a substitute in a home match against Toronto FC (April 15) and on the road against the New York Red Bulls (April 22).
+Finlay returned to the starting lineup against New York City FC and recorded his first assist of the season - and 30th regular-season career assist - to become the fifth player in club history to record 30 goals and 30 assists or more for the Black & Gold (April 29).
+He started in home matches against the New England Revolution (May 6) and Toronto FC (May 10).
+He missed the matches at the Montreal Impact (May 13) after being listed as questionable with a left knee contusion and at the New England Revolution (May 21) after being listed as questionable with a left thigh strain that week.
+Finlay made a substitute appearance in a road contest against Toronto FC (May 26) coming into the match for Ola Kamara.
+Finlay returned to the starting lineup in a home match against Seattle Sounders FC (May 31) and then started in a road match against Atlanta United FC (June 17).

 2016 (Columbus): Finlay made 34 appearances (28 starts) for Crew SC, with 33 appearances coming at right midfield and one at forward.
 He recorded six goals and nine assists.
 He started in the season opener at Portland (March 6), where he notched his first assist of the season.
 He received a call-up by the United States National Team and earned his third cap in a FIFA World Cup qualification match at MAPFRE Stadium against Guatemala (March 29).
 He registered one goal and one assist vs. New York City FC (April 16).
 He started at Philadelphia (June 1) and registered his second career multi-assist match.
 He started at forward against Montreal (June 18).
 Finlay returned to right midfield against the Red Bulls (June 25) and notched an assist on Ola Kamara's 93rd-minute game-tying goal.
 He registered an assist for the second consecutive match during a start at Sporting Kansas City (July 3).
 He started against New York City (August 13) and registered his first brace of the 2016 regular season.
 He scored for the second consecutive game by recording his fourth goal of the regular season at New England (August 20).
 Finlay notched his fourth goal over four matches by scoring the game-winning tally against San Jose (August 27).
 He recorded a goal and two assists in a start at Orlando (September 17).
 He notched his ninth assist in a substitute appearance at New York Red Bulls (October 16).
 He made two appearances in the 2016 Lamar Hunt U.S. Open Cup and scored two goals and added one assist in the competition.
 He made a substitute appearance in the win over Tampa Bay (June 15) and assisted on Cristian Martinez's goal and converted a penalty kick.
 He again scored a penalty kick in the Round of 16 match at Chicago after coming on at halftime (June 28).